rongi/kotlin-blog/_posts/2017-09-09-breadcrumbs-rxjava-error-handling.markdown

     at java.lang.Thread.run(Thread.java:818)
 ```

-Just look at all these sweet `io.reactivex` and `java` packages!
-There is no single link to your code here.
-No hint on where the chain was created or who is the subscriber.
+Just look at all these sweet `io.reactivex` and `java` packages.
+There is no single link to your code.
+No hints on where the chain was created or who is the subscriber!

-Now, it's probably time to abandon whatever you were doing right now and spend the rest of your day in an exciting task of bisecting your code in hope to isolate the crash.
+Now, it's probably time to abandon whatever you were doing and spend the rest of your day in an exciting task of bisecting your code in hopes to isolate the crash.
 And dear lord you are lucky if this one is easy to reproduce!

 This kind of problems happens quite regularly.
-For example, the crash log above was produced by this code:
+For example, crash log above was produced by this code:

 ```kotlin
 just("a string").map { null }